 Press the blue button to confirm you’d like to save, and now let’s test it!

-Hopefully you’ve been testing your mod along the way and if it’s worked so far, then it should work now!
+Hopefully, you’ve been testing your mod along the way and if it’s worked so far, then it should work now!

 I’ve been testing with text on the marketplace listing page for this mod since it’s in the same tab, just above the Page Editor.
 So I’ll do that again and select a paragraph from the description.

-Then I’ll right click, select the “Sound like Leslie Knope” action from the context menu, and voila!
+Then I’ll right-click, select the “Sound like Leslie Knope” action from the context menu, and voila!
 My sidebar scores that response and shows me how I can improve it to sound more like Leslie Knope!

 Remember, this works with any highlighted text, even text you type in an input box.
-Once you save your mod, you can try this out on other pages and use anywhere in Chrome!
+Once you save your mod, you can try this out on other pages and use it anywhere in Chrome!

 📷 We’d love to see how you customized your mod!
 Feel free to take a screen capture and share in the #show-and-tell channel in the PixieBrix Slack community.